yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 Older releases don't support Plug'n'Play at all.
 Since the `resolve` package is used by pretty much everything nowadays, making sure that you use a modern release can go a long way to solve the most obnoxious bugs you may have.

-**How to do?** Open your lockfile, look for all the `resolve` entries that could match 1.9+ (for example `^1.0.0`), and remove them.
+**Fix:** Open your lockfile, look for all the `resolve` entries that could match 1.9+ (for example `^1.0.0`), and remove them.
 Then run `yarn install` again.
 If you run `yarn why resolve`, you'll also get a good idea of which package is depending on outdated version of `resolve` - maybe you can upgrade them too?

 ### Call your scripts through `yarn node` rather than `node`